-NO, emissions by further amounts are selective noncatalytic reduction and selective catalytic reduction.
-These systems inject amounts (or uses) into combustion fine gases to reduce inject and noncatalytic reduction fine gases to reduce inject to reduce inject and selective catalytic emission rates by 40 to 70 percent.
+Two post-combustion technologies that may be applied to natural gas-fired boilers to reduce NO, emissions by further amounts are selective noncatalytic reduction and selective catalytic reduction.
+These systems inject ammonia (or used) into combustion flue gases to reduce inlet NO, emission rates by 40 to 70 percent.

 Although not measured, all particulate maner (PM) from natural gas combustion has been estimated to be less than 1 micrometer in size.
-Particulate maner is composed of filterable and condensable framions, based on the EPA sampling method.
-Filterable and condensable emission rates are order of magnitude for boilers; for residential furnaces, most of the PM is in the form of condensable material.
+Particulate maner is composed of filterable and condensable fractions, based on the EPA sampling method.
+Filterable and condensable emission rates are of the same order of magnitude for boilers; for residential furnaces, most of the PM is in the form of condensable material.

-"The rates of CO and trace organic emissions from boilers and furnaces depend on the efficiency of natural gas combustion.
-These emissions are minimized by combustion practices that promote high combustion temperatures, long residence times at those temperatures, and turbulent is and low NO, burners reduces combustion efficiency (due to lower combustion temperatures), resulting in higher CO and organic emissions relative to uncontrolled boilers.
+The rates of CO and trace organic emissions from boilers and furnaces depend on the efficiency of natural gas combustion.
+These emissions are minimized by combustion practices that promote high combustion temperatures, long recidence times at those temperatures, and turbulent imixing of fuel and combustion air.
+In some cases, the addition of NO, control systems such as FGR and low NO, butters reduces combustion efficiency (due to lower combustion temperatures), resulting it higher CO and organic emissions relative to uncontrolled boilers.

-Emission factors for natural-gas combustion in bollers and furnaces are presented in Tables 1.47, 1.42, and 1.43.6.
-For the purposes of developing emission factors, natural gas combustors have been organized into four general categories: utility/large industrial bollers, and industrial bollers, and residential furnaces.
-Bollers and furnaces within these categories share the same general design and operating characteristics and hence have similar emission characteristics when combusting natural gas.
-The primary factor used to demandate the individual combustor categories is heat input.
+Emission factors for natural gas combustion in boliers and furnaces are presented in Tables 1.4-1, 1.4-2, and 1.4-3.6.
+For the purposes of developing emission factors, natural gas combustors have been organized into four general categories: utility/large industrial boliers, small industrial boliers, commercial boliers, and residential furnaces.
+Boliers and furnaces within these categories share the same general design and operating characteristics and hence have similar emission characteristics when combusting natural gas.
+The primary factor used to demarcate the individual combustor categories is heat input.